Welcome to Image Approvals! This short document will guide you on how to prepare your images for uploading to the platform.

 Actors who do not have image approval rights do not need to be tagged, however, in case actors are retrospectively granted approvals rights, it is recommended you pre-emptively include them in your initial tagging run if you anticipate this happening: doing so will save you lots of time in that eventuality as well as prevent actors needing to re-approve images whose status may change (eg from a solo to a group) if it is done retrospectively.

-You can tag actors one at a time in the Image Approvals platform, however, we recommend doing your tagging in Adobe Bridge prior to uploading as it will be much quicker for you and enable you to keep the metadata saved on the original image.
+You can tag actors one at a time in the Image Approvals platform, however, we recommend doing your tagging in Adobe Bridge prior to uploading and creating your low res JPGS as it will be much quicker for you and enable you to keep the metadata saved on the original image.

 - Open Adobe Bridge and navigate to the folder of images you wish to tag.
 Click here if you have received multiple file formats of each image from your photographer and you are unsure which images to tag.

 - Ensure you are viewing your images in the Essentials workspace and have thumbnails large enough for you to be able to clearly identify actors.

 - You can find the Essentials workspace tab in the top centre or top right of the screen depending on how wide your viewing window is and you can use the slider at the bottom right of the screen to adjust thumbnail size.